This post may contain affiliate links.

 Travel tip: If you don’t feel like a boat tour, you can also walk, cycle or jog the Muckross Lake Loop through Killarney National Park.
 This will take you to Dinis Cottage and the Meeting of the Waters on the western edge of the lake.

-The total trail length is somewhere around 15 km (9.3 miles), so be prepared for a lengthy walk.
+The total trail length of the Muckross Lake Loop is around 15 km (9.3 miles), so be prepared for a lengthy walk.
 Also, beware of speedy cyclists.
+It’s a popular route.

 Dinis Cottage dates back to the 1700s.
 This historic cottage was built by the Herberts and was used as a hunting lodge.
 It’s a lovely rest stop, and there are two main reasons to visit: